theproductiveprogrammer/koredb/README.md

         _korewho: The record writer

-Both these fields together also provide a nice way to uniquely identify a record as a combination of the two (a `recID`):
+Both these fields together also provide a nice way for you to have a unique identity for a record across all nodes:

      recID = <recnum>-<whoami>

+**Kore** provides this helper
+function for you to use:

 ```
     let id = kore.recID(record)